OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 ##### 7.6 Alerts to recognize Abnormal Traffic Behavior #####

-You may setup simple scripts to send you alerts to monitor the following recommended abnormal traffic behavior.
+You may setup simple scripts to send you alerts to monitor the following recommended abnormal traffic behavior [^traffic].
 However, remember that doing so may generate denser and larger logs that may be difficult to analyze.
 - Port scans - opening of ports in an attempt to enumerate services.
 - Attempted DNS zone transfers.
 - E-mail reconnaissance - repeated failed attempts to variations of a user's name may give away information about infrastructure.